Follow these tips to protect your confidential information:

 - Always install software updates and patches to your device as soon as they are available.

-- Install security apps that enable you to find your mobile device, and to delete all of its memory if necessary.
+- Install a security app to enable you to find your mobile device if lost.

 - Always wipe data on your old phone before donating, reselling or recycling it.